mappls-api/mapmyindia-intouch-android-sdk/README.md

-# Mappls Intouch Android SDK
+# MapmyIndia Intouch Android SDK
 ## Introduction

-Get Real-Time Location Tracking for your apps with Mappls InTouch SDK.
+Get Real-Time Location Tracking for your apps with MapmyIndia InTouch SDK.
 Track a user's live location with our simplified InTouch SDK integration (for Android), highly customizable to your specific needs.

 The InTouch SDK comes with a variety of events that enable better control and power over your tracking needs.
 Get ready made events to create,,  Geo-Fences, Event Alerts, and Trails of telematics/ phone devices.
 Also get location benefits built for various applications including logistics, delivery tracking, employee tracking, and live location sharing.